LEARNING AND PERSONAL ENRICHMENT

 What's the difference between the 2002 series of GED® tests and the new tests offered in 2014?

-· The 2002 GED® test series is comprised of five content areas: social studies, science, mathematics, reading and writing.
+· The 2002 GED® test series was comprised of five content areas: social studies, science, mathematics, reading and writing.

-· GED® Testing Service announced that a new, computer-based assessment would be aligned with state common core standards.
+· The 2014 GED® Tests offer a new, computer-based assessment which is aligned with state common core standards.

 · Scores from the 2002 series of GED® tests are not transferable to the 2014 assessment.